ricardo-rendoncepeda/devsign/devsign-deckset.md

 ^ Furthermore, a lot of UX is defined by the responsiveness of your app.
 For example, asynchronous networking and 60 FPS animations are benchmarks of great UX, both defined by technical metrics that live within the developer's code.

+^ And if you disagree, I'm sure Scott Goodson will have a few words for you ;]

-^ So, the easiest path for you to "devsign for UX" is to view your implementation from a user's point of view and make any future decisions with this mindset.
+^ So, the easiest path for you to *"devsign for UX"* is to view your implementation from a user's point of view and make any future decisions with this mindset.

 ^ Reduce your crashes.
 Improve performance.
 Listen to your users, observe their behaviours, incorporate their feedback, and anticipate their reactions.